 Starting from the top, Arduino is a foundation based in Italy.
 They created a physical object, which is the Arduino board, with complimentary software that lets you write programs and upload them to the board.
+At the heart of the project is a chip called the ATmega which was mostly used by engineers before the Arduino foundation came up with a way to make it more user friendly to other audiences such as artists and casual tinkerers.
+Now of course, engineers are able to make use of the Arduino for prototyping purposes.

 The board works in conjunction with other components, such as LED lights, knobs, joysticks and hundreds of other modules.
 It is able to send out pulses to turn on and off the lights, or read information from sensors.
 This allows you to prototype inventions, art installations, or conduct science experiments.
 It is also commonly used for teaching robotics, as well.